COVID-19 pandemic in Papua New Guinea: 2021

-July 2021
+A national rollout of the AstraZeneca vaccine was officially opened by Prime Minister Marape on 4 May.
+More than 130,000 doses from the COVAX program were distributed across the country, targeting 3 per cent of the population identified as frontline workers.
+The take-up for 8,000 doses that had previously been delivered by Australia had been sluggish, with less than half of the doses administered in Port Moresby.
+Misinformation from social media, resulting in mistrust of the vaccine, was identified by the Lowy Institute as one of the key reasons for the vaccine hesitancy.
+On 23 June, PNG received 200,000 doses of the Sinopharm BIBP vaccine from China.
+The PNG government said that the vaccine would initially be provided to Chinese citizens in the country.
 In early July, PNG opened its vaccination program to all persons over 18 years.
 This occurred as the country faced considerable vaccine hesitancy, with only just under 55,000 having received a vaccination, and among fears that 70,000 donated doses would have to be discarded.
 A monitoring by Caritas of COVID-19 awareness programs in the country found that rural communities, largely relying on word of mouth rather than the media, were vulnerable to misinformation regarding the virus.
 Due to concerns over the Delta variant, the government closed its international borders to all except the vaccinated.

 In a 2 July article, the China state media outlet Global Times alleged that "Australian consultants" in PNG had been "obstructing" the emergency use authorisation of Chinese vaccines.
 A 5 July statement by foreign ministry spokesman Wang Wenbin expressed concern over what he called "irresponsible behaviour" by Australia in the country.
-On 6 July during a trip to PNG and on 9 July, the Australian Minister for International Development and the Pacific Zed Seselja rejected the accusations.
+On 6 July during a trip to PNG and on 9 July, the Australian Minister for International Development and the Pacific, Zed Seselja rejected the accusations.

-September 2021

-By 2 September, the number of coronavirus cases of the Delta variant reported from Western Province increased to 22.
-Citing phylogenic studies which suggested that the origin of the outbreak was in neighbouring Indonesian Papua province, National Pandemic Response Deputy Controller Daoni Esorom urged people to stop traveling illegally there.
+By 2 September, the number of Delta variant cases reported from Western Province increased to 22.
+Citing phylogenic studies which suggested that the origin of the outbreak was in neighbouring Indonesian Papua province, National Pandemic Response Deputy Controller, Daoni Esorom urged people to stop traveling illegally there.

-October 2021

 A medical team arrived in the Port Moresby, joined by a British team soon after, to deal with a strong surge of infections caused by the Delta variant in the country.
 The International Federation of Red Cross and Red Crescent Societies said that "concerted international action" was needed to support the country.